 The Xirrus Wi-Fi Inspector checks for all the active Wi-Fi networks available in your area.
-It not only locates and verifies Wi-Fi, it also reports rogue access points.
+It not only locates and verifies Wi-Fi, but it also reports rogue access points.
 Other features include assistance in managing and troubleshooting Wi-Fi networks.
 Get it here.

 WeFi Wireless Networking Tool

 This is a tool that will help you decide where to stay when you are traveling!
 The WeFi Wireless Networking Tool shows you wireless hotspots according to area/region and even street names.
 There is a built-in search facility that allows you to enter area name so that WeFi can find you Wi-Fi hotspots in that area.
 You can choose between auto-connect and favorite Wi-Fi spots.

 Other features include Wi-Fi maps and friend finder.
 Wi-Fi maps are basically Google maps that show you locations of different Wi-Fi hotspots in a particular area.
 You can also check out the location of your friends using WeFi, if they are online.
 Get it here.

 These are some of my favorite wireless networking tools for Windows.
-If you have your own favorites, please share with us.
+If you have your favorites, please share with us.